-When going away during freezing weather and no one will be keeping the boiler going, turn the rear control switch off and keep the circulation pump running and turn the backup heat system on.
+When going away during freezing weather and no one will be keeping the boiler going, turn the backup heat system on, the rear control switch off and keep the circulation pump running.
 The boiler will now operate in reverse heat being kept above freezing by the backup system eliminating the need to otherwise drain the boiler, invest in anti-freeze or find someone to load wood.